Updated: May 26, 2023

 Variations

-When there are no fast filters predefined for the app, the filter feedback bar is hidden by default.
+When there are no filter buttons predefined for the app, the filter feedback bar is hidden by default.
 It only appears after the user has either applied a filter or changed the sort option within the filter modal.
 Only new sorts are available in the filter feedback bar.
 Please note that default sort does not appear in the filter feedback bar.

 Resources